Reactivity

 }

-Often we need to declare reactive variables not just inside components, but also outside them, and may even need to share them across multiple components.
-In such cases, we can use qingkuai's reactive state store API to create reactive variables externally and
+In many cases, you need to declare reactive variables not only inside a component, but also outside components, or even share them among multiple components.
+In that case, you can use Qingkuai's reactive state store API to create and export reactive variables externally:

 js